flybasti/PrintCut3D-CNC/README.md

 It is also possible to extend the x axis, but this requires enlarging the front sides and the bottom plate.
 The bottom plate should then be better chosen in 12mm.
 You should also use two ball screws.

+Building-costs

+Frame
+Aluminum profiles €285
+All Aluminium plates 300€-350€
+China Rails and Ball screws 260€

+total 845-895€

+For electronics
+300€ Spindel 2,2kw water cooled and converter Klemmadapter (Estlcam) 60€
+Driver 150€
+power suply 24v and 48v 60€
+Motors 80€
+Inductive switch 20€
+Relays 30€

+total 700€

+for the rest you can plan another 200€

+Total maschine is 1800€.

 ![PrintCut3D CNC](https://github.com/flybasti/PrintCut3D-CNC/blob/9f335cc5e37ae0fcaeacb31115ba7858e9e7db33/cnc.jpg)

 'https://youtu.be/h5Xs9aLtgl4?si=oxfnudddKdDX2A_I'